kubernetes/enhancements/keps/sig-api-machinery/3920-finish-feature-flags/README.md

 * It is difficult to know if a feature has been turned on for every relevant binary.
 Yes, there are metrics, but you have to know which binaries are relevant for what features and your particular cluster's metrics collection system.
+This problem is especially insidious when there are multiple apiservers in the cluster and they are not configured the same way.
 * It is especially difficult to know if use of a feature at some point makes cluster upgrade unsafe now; for example, an alpha object being written while the feature was briefly on which is incompatable with the default-on beta.
 * It is not easy to test the feature on -> use -> feature off lifecycle.
+* It is not possible to know if a workload with a feature dependency will successfully run on a given cluster.

 ### Goals

 Primary goals:
 * Minimize codebase churn, existing feature authors do little-to-no work
-* Expose the feature states in use in the cluster
+* Expose the in-use feature states in use in the cluster, and make it easy to read them
+* Make it easy for admins to know when all binaries in the cluster agree about feature states.
 * Make it possible to get the cluster back into the "off" state
 * Expose the "off but dangling references / uses" state
 * Make it easy to add enablement and disablement code